mochi-hpc/mofka/docs/usage/quickstart.rst

 --------------------------------

 You can now use the :code:`mofkactl` command-line tool to create a topic.
-In a separate terminate, with your Spack environment activated, enter the following command.
+In a separate terminal, with your Spack environment activated, enter the following command.

 .. code-block:: bash